Troubleshoot Outlook add-in activation

 Any one of the Outlook rich clients can disable an add-in for performance reasons, including exceeding usage thresholds for CPU core or memory, tolerance for crashes, and length of time to process all the regular expressions for an add-in.
 When this happens, the Outlook rich client displays a notification that it is disabling the add-in.

-Only Outlook rich clients monitor resource usage, but disabling an add-in in an Outlook rich client also disables the add-in in Outlook Web App and OWA for Devices.
+Only Outlook rich clients monitor resource usage, but disabling an add-in in an Outlook rich client also disables the add-in in Outlook on the web and OWA for Devices.

 Use one of the following approaches to verify whether an add-in is disabled:

-- In Outlook Web App, sign in directly to the email account, choose the Settings icon, and then choose Manage add-ins to go to the Exchange Admin Center, where you can verify whether the add-in is enabled.
+- In Outlook on the web, sign in directly to the email account, choose the Settings icon, and then choose Manage add-ins to go to the Exchange Admin Center, where you can verify whether the add-in is enabled.

 - In Outlook, go to the Backstage view and choose Manage add-ins.
 Sign in to the Exchange Admin Center to verify whether the add-in is enabled.